niolabs/nio/docs/setup.rst

 service
 ```````

-If you have services that auto-start when Nio boots up and it is running on a slow device (like a Raspberry Pi), you may wan those services to start in series to help with the CPU hit:
+If you have services that auto-start when Nio boots up and it is running on a slow device (like a Raspberry Pi), you may want those services to start in series to help with the CPU hit:

 .. code-block:: ini